diegoparrilla/slate/source/index.html.md

 Email check implements an algorithm as a superset of the used for the domain analysis that assigns a score to the email based on several checks done by the system:

-* Is the domain in any of the domain blacklists?
+* Is the domain in any of the domain blocklists?
-* Is the domain MX records in any of the domain blacklists?
+* Is the domain MX records in any of the domain blocklists?
-* Is the domain NS records in any of the domain blacklists?
+* Is the domain NS records in any of the domain blocklists?
-* Is the IP of domain in any of the IP blacklists?
+* Is the IP of domain in any of the IP blocklists?
-* Is the Email in any of the Email blacklists?
+* Is the Email in any of the Email blocklists?
 * Is the domain in a Free Email Provider list?
 * Is the domain in a Disposable Email Address Provider list?
 * Does the email inbox really exists?